Andy Frederick: Cleveland Browns

 On September 9, 1982, he was signed by the Cleveland Browns as a free agent.
 On April 28, 1983, he was traded the Chicago Bears in exchange for past considerations.

 Chicago Bears

 In 1983, he started 6 games at right tackle for the Chicago Bears.
-During the Super Bowl run in 1985, he was mostly used as an extra tight end in goal line situations.
+During the Bears' Super Bowl run in 1985, he was mostly used as an extra tight end in goal line situations.
 He started one game in 1985, a Week 4 contest against Washington, filing in for an injured Jimbo Covert.

 In 1986, he was placed on the injured reserve list with a toe injury.
 In 1987, he failed the physical exam and did not make the team.